felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 I wasn't having fun anymore: it felt pathological.
 If you happen to have over 450 games and don't feel like it's a problem, more power to you!

-Back on topic, the Hoarding Project was actually the culmination of a process had already begun years ago.
+Back on topic, the Hoarding Project was actually the culmination of a process that had already begun years ago.
 In 2018, I had already started selling what I considered "junk" in my collection.
 By "junk", I mean objects that I hadn't touched in over 3 years.
 None of this was in display in my Billy shelf, believe it or not...